-This User Guide introduces and explains features that are in the Full version of the WinZip iOS app 3.0.
-WinZip 3.0 is only available for iOS 7 and can be installed directly from the App Store.
-It is compatible with iPhone, iPod touch, and iPad.
+This User Guide introduces and explains features that are in the Full version of the WinZip iOS app (latest build).
+WinZip can be installed directly from the App Store.
+It is compatible with iPhone, iPod touch, and iPad when running iOS 7 or later.

 The Free version of this app allows you to unzip Zip and RAR files and will also allow you to view their contents.
 For a comparison of features, please see Feature Comparison - WinZip for iOS.